 5. You may just be processing a lot of information during the night.
 Try to go to bed early so you will have time to obtain enough sleep.
 Also, take naps during the day if you are tired.

-Suggestions for sleep difficulties during a nutritional balancing program:
+Suggestions for sleep difficulties during a development program:

 1. Do the pushing down exercise in bed, as this puts some people to sleep.
 Also, be sure to twist the spine, and push the toes down until they pop.
 This will relax the body and can help sleep.